Zgore14/wttj-fullstack-test/README.md

 It could would a leave to logic changed if implemented along pagination.

 #### Data Insertion And Fetching
-In the futur, if `Ecto.Repo.insert_all/3` tends to insert to much data at once, we could split the insertion into multiple chunks of fixed size.
+In the future, if `Ecto.Repo.insert_all/3` tends to insert to much data at once, we could split the insertion into multiple chunks of fixed size.

 We could also use caching strategies like Write-Behind to improve performance when updating candidates positions, but it would require more complex implementation and would be more difficult to maintain.

 To reduce the size of the payloads, we could use pagination when fetching candidates from the DB and returning it to the Frontend.

+Finally, database indexes could be optimized to improve the performance of queries.

 ### Step 4: Customization & Extensibility